uog-rcaas/hpc-workshop/PRACTICAL.md

 - **NODES**: Number of nodes.
 - **NODELIST**: List of names of allocated nodes.

 By now your job should be finished.
 Use `squeue` to check if your job is still running.
-By default, jobs, that are not running or pending, will not show in the list.
+By default, jobs that have finished running, will not show in the list.

 Slurm keeps a database with information of all jobs run using the system.
 To access this data, you can use the `sacct` command.
 Using the JobID you saved from your job, we can show a wide list of information for your job.
 Use the `-o` parameter followed by a list of Job-Accounting-Fields.